jazzband/django-oauth-toolkit/docs/rest-framework/getting_started.rst

 This tutorial is based on the Django REST Framework example and shows you how to easily integrate with it.

 **NOTE**

-The followin code has been tested with django 1.7.7 and Django REST Framework 3.1.1
+The following code has been tested with django 1.7.7 and Django REST Framework 3.1.1

 Step 1: Minimal setup
 ---------------------